ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 flows.
 Please see the US EPA report, [The Federal LCA Commons Elementary Flow List: Background, Approach, Description and Recommendations for Use](https://cfpub.epa.gov/si/si_public_record_report.cfm?dirEntryId=347251&Lab=NRMRL&simpleSearch=0&showCriteria=2&searchAll=elementary+flows&TIMSType=Published+Report&dateBeginPublishedPresented=07%2F31%2F2019) for more information regarding the FEDEFL requirements and nomenclature.

 Elementary flow names in LCI must correspond directly to the elementary flow names used in the LCIA method.
 Usage of the FEDEFL protocol for both LCI and LCIA datasets on the FLCAC ensures interoperability between these different types of datasets.

-Document LCIA methods used in the ‘Intended Application’ field of the Administrative Information tab in openLCA.
+To assist with transition to the FEDEFL document LCIA methods used in the ‘Intended Application’ field of the Administrative Information tab in openLCA.
 If data being submitted have NOT been used in an LCIA, please use flows from the openLCA reference list.
 If you used SimaPro or GaBi modeling software and an impact method that is also